 Paying for Training

 There are several ways to pay for Certified Peer Specialist (CPS) training in Pennsylvania.
-There are a number of programs and organizations that sponsor Peer Support Specialists certification training, continuing education classes, and supervisor training classes.
 A few of the ways to pay for certification training include:

 Office of Vocational Rehabilitation (OVR)